yunuseysr/myprojectecommerce/README.md

 The data is divided in multiple datasets for better understanding and organization.
 Please refer to the following data schema when working with it:
 ![img.png](img.png)

+## Main Objectives
+1. Construct a mock production data lake that is replete with the dataset schema above (using AWS S3 is a bonus).
+2. Analyze and clean the datasets.
+3. Write a Spark and Spark SQL job to join together tables answering the question, "Which sellers missed their orders’ deadline to be delivered to a carrier?" (using spark is an optional bonus)
+4. Build the ETL pipeline using Airflow (using Airflow is an optional bonus) that accomplishes the following:
+   * Downloads data from an AWS S3 bucket (if you have used it for the mock)
+   * Runs a python script job that cleans the downloaded data and writes it to another folder to be used by the next job.
+   * Runs a Spark/Spark SQL job on the clean data producing a dataset of delivery deadline missing orders.
+   * Upload the output dataset to the same S3 bucket (if you have used it for the mock) in a folder ready for use for higher-level analytics

 ## ToDo List